mmorub/gimbal2022/README.md

 ## Calibrate and repeat

 Gyroscopes suffer from a constant offset.
 We need to determine this offset and subtract it everytime we take a measurement with the gyroscope.
-This happens in the line
+This happens in the arduino sketch `record_gyroscope_data_for_matlab.ino` in the line
 ```
   gyro_y= gyro_y_raw- gyro_y_raw_offset;
 ```